 Lead Partners are responsible for maintaining adequate records (IT, paper, and other recording media) to fully document all project records, including financial and accounting records and for making them available, as required, to the SEUPB and to auditors.
-Failure to provide supporting documentation relating to INTERREG VA and PEACE IV funding may result in a clawback of grant funding.
+Failure to provide supporting documentation relating to PEACE IV funding may result in a clawback of grant funding.
 Documents should be retained as detailed in paragraph 11.6 of the SEUPB Programme Rules:

-Beneficiaries/Recipients shall keep available all records and supporting documents, including statistical records and other records related to the project, as well as records and documents in an electronic format, for a period of five years from 31 December following the submission of the accounts to the European Commission, in which the final expenditure claim of the project is included.
+Beneficiaries/Recipients shall keep available all records and supporting documents, including statistical records and other records related to the project, as well as records and documents in an electronic format, for a period of five years from 31 December of the year in which the last payment by SEUPB to the Lead Partner took place.
 This period shall be three years where the funding is of an amount lower than or equal to EUR 60 000.
-Records and documents pertaining to audits, appeals, litigation, and the pursuit of claims relating to legal commitments or pertaining to OLAF (EU Anti-Fraud) investigations shall be retained until such audits, appeals, litigation, pursuit of claims or investigations have been closed.
-The Joint Secretariat will inform the Lead Partner of the start date.